Green valley galaxies in the cosmic web: internal versus environmental quenching: SDSS Data

-We use the publicly available data from SDSS DR16 \citep{ahumada20} for the present analysis.
-We retrieve the required data from \textit{Casjobs} \footnote{https://skyserver.sdss.org/casjobs/} using \textit{Structured Query Language}.
-We have downloaded the spectroscopic and photometric information of galaxies from \textit{SpecPhotoAll} table using the following cuts: $z < 0.2$, $13.5\le r_p<17.77$, $135^{\circ}\le\alpha\le 225^{\circ}$, $0^{\circ}\le\delta\le 60^{\circ}$ where $z$ is the redshift, $r_p$ is the $r$-band Petrosian magnitude, $\alpha$ and $\delta$ are right ascension and declination respectively.
-We also download stellar mass and star formation rate of these galaxies from $stellarMassFSPSGranWideNoDust$ table \citep{conroy09}, K correction from $Photoz$ table and $4000\AA$ break strengh D4000 \citep{bruzal83} from $galSpecIndx$ table \citep{brinchmann04}.
+using the following cuts: $z < 0.2$, $13.5\le r_p<17.77$, $135^{\circ}\le\alpha\le 225^{\circ}$, $0^{\circ}\le\delta\le 60^{\circ}$ where $z$ is the redshift, $r_p$ is the $r$-band Petrosian magnitude, $\alpha$ and $\delta$ are right ascension and declination respectively.
+We also download the stellar mass and star formation rate of these galaxies from $stellarMassFSPSGranWideNoDust$ table \citep{conroy09}, K correction from $Photoz$ table and $4000\AA$ break strength D4000 \citep{bruzal83} from $galSpecIndx$ table \citep{brinchmann04}.
 We use $galSpecExtra$ table derived from MPA-JHU spectroscopic catalogue \citep{brinchmann04, kauffmann03b} to identify the AGNs classified on the basis of BPT emission line diagram.
-The galaxies with AGN activity are flagged as $4$ in this table.
+The SDSS is a fibre based survey and the aperture effects are important in the measurement of these spectroscopic properties.
+These biases have been properly taken into account in these measurements using aperture correction schemes described in Brinchmann et al. \citep{brinchmann04}.
+The galaxies with AGN activity are flagged as $4$ in the table $galSpecExtra$.
 For morphological classification we use $zooSpec$ table derived from Galaxy Zoo \citep{lintott08}.
 We identify the elliptical and spiral galaxies from this table as those which have their $elliptical$ and $spiral$ flag set to 1 (with debiased vote fraction $> 0.8$) respectively.
+Further we have downloaded the information of internal reddening E(B-V) for each galaxies from $emmissionLinesPort$ table which is based on publicly available Gas AND Absorption Line Fitting (GANDALF) \citep{gandalf} and penalised PIXEL Fitting (pPXF) \citep{ppxf}.
 We combine these tables and apply the above mentioned cuts which provides us with 321741 galaxies.
-We construct a volume limited sample from this data by restricting the K-corrected and extinction corrected $r$-band absolute magnitude to $-21\ge M_r \ge -23$ which corresponds to a redshift cut of $0.041\le z\le 0.120$.
+We construct a volume limited sample from this data by restricting the K-corrected and extinction corrected $r$-band absolute magnitude to $-23\le M_r \le -21$ which corresponds to a redshift cut of $0.041\le z\le 0.120$.
 The resulting volume limited sample consists of 93187 galaxies.
 Throughout this analysis, we use $\Lambda$CDM cosmological model with $\Omega_{m0}=0.315,\Omega_{\Lambda 0}=0.685$ and $h=0.674$ \citep{planck18}.